mir-group/phoebe/doc/doc_pages/InputFiles.md

 </ul>

-@subsubsection sumRuleD2 sumRuleD2
+@subsection sumRuleD2 sumRuleD2
 <ul>
 <li> If specified, applies an acoustic sum rule to the phonon harmonic force constants.
 Allowed values are "simple" or "crystal", with the same algorithm and meaning of Quantum-ESPRESSO matdyn.x program.
 <li> *string*
 <li> Required
 </ul>

-@subsubsection qMesh qMesh
+@subsection qMesh qMesh
 <ul>
 <li> Triplet of integers with the fine q-point Monkhorst-Pack mesh that will be used for Brillouin zone integrations of phonon properties.
 <li> *list of int*
 <li> Required
 </ul>

-@subsubsection kMesh kMesh
+@subsection kMesh kMesh
 <ul>
 <li> Triplet of integers with the fine k-point Monkhorst-Pack mesh that will be used for Brillouin zone integrations of electronic properties.
 In electron-phonon transport calculations, `qMesh` is set to be equal to this value and does not need to be specified by the user.
 <li> *list of int*
 <li> Required
 </ul>

-@subsubsection temperatures temperatures
+@subsection temperatures temperatures
 <ul>
 <li> List with the values of temperatures to be used in the calculation.
 If scatteringMatrixInMemory=true, only one value of temperature is allowed.
 <li> *list of doubles*